ncsereoka/reddit-jokes/Analysis.md

 Why not do the cleanup along the way in the scraping script?
 I think it adds a lot of overhead.
 Get the data first, then play with it after.
 Don't sabotage your script by making it take more time then necessary in between requests.

 Merge the `title` and `body` columns since a lot of jokes use the title as the setup for the punchline.
-Everything to lowercase and keep only alphanumeric characters.
+Count length, everything to lowercase and keep only alphanumeric characters.
+Remove stopwords.

 ## Step 3: Broad look